infosabbir/infosabbir/README.md

 ### Mobile Developer | Flutter Enthusiast

-I'm a passionate and detail-oriented Mobile Application Developer based in **Narayanganj, Dhaka, Bangladesh**.
+I'm a passionate and detail-oriented Mobile Application Developer currently staying in **Narayanganj, Dhaka, Bangladesh**.
 I specialize in **Flutter** and **Dart**, focusing on transforming design concepts into high-performance, beautiful, and user-friendly cross-platform applications (iOS, Android, and Web).

 My goal is to constantly learn, build robust applications, and secure a **Flutter Internship** opportunity to contribute my skills to a professional team.